 As mentioned above, our baseline fertility calculations centred on women's fertility because this is the most common way fertility is measured among demographers.
 However, this may limit the comparability of our study to Clark and Hamilton (2006) and Clark and Cummins (2015) since these papers focused on the fertility recorded in wills, which mainly refer to men.
-Thus, we provide a robustness check in Appendix H that presents our results recalculated for male fertility.
-Male net reproduction was higher than female net reproduction across all social groups largely because b(c) was higher for men in general (Figure H.5).
-When holding the extensive margin constant at the average level across the various social groups, we again see that the rich had much higher net reproduction than the poor (see Figure H.4), though the differences between rich and poor are much smaller than those found by Clark and Hamilton (2006).
+Thus, we provide a robustness check in Appendix K that presents our results recalculated for male fertility.
+Male net reproduction was higher than female net reproduction across all social groups largely because b(c) was higher for men in general (Figure K.5).
+When holding the extensive margin constant at the average level across the various social groups, we again see that the rich had much higher net reproduction than the poor (see Figure K.4), though the differences between rich and poor are much smaller than those found by Clark and Hamilton (2006).
 However, once the extensive margin of fertility is allowed to vary across social groups, the inverse u-shaped pattern that we found for women remains.
 Upper class men had a rate of net reproduction far below that of their middle and even lower-class counterparts.
 The result among the upper classes was mainly driven by lower marriage rates and higher rates of childlessness.
+The differences in net reproduction between the upper class and middle class and upper class and lower class are statistically significant (see Figure K.6 and Table K.3).